 The shadowed region 1C (Figure 10) contained many events where seemingly minor maintenance issues, i.e. keeping vessels and pipes free of deposits, consumable parts (e.g. filters) replacements, lubrication and calibration, drains obstruction and dust/particles accumulation, were combined with quality problems, task allocation issues, design shortcomings and inadequate procedures to generate a major failure.
-These common accident causation trends gave rise, for instance, to the items 26, 27, 28, 29 and 39 of the validation checklist.

 Figures 11 and 12 highlighted the map regions where communication problems attained their highest incidence, mostly combined with task allocation issues (Figure 13).
-These events were prone to poor communication between workers, which was made worse by background noise (mainly alarms and usual process sounds) or by the low quality of the transmission.
-Deficiencies in reporting to supervisors some unusual situations observed in the process plant and to convey important information from hazard studies to the personnel were frequent within this grouping.
+These events were prone to poor communication between workers, which was polluted by background noise (mainly alarms and usual process sounds) or by the low quality of the transmission.
+Deficiencies to report to supervisors some unusual situations observed in the process plant and to convey important information from hazard studies to the personnel were frequent within this grouping.
 In addition, data transfer from paper to computer-based systems, incorrect coding and poor communication between shifts were risk-increasing factors commonly observed.

 Through the results shown in Figures 13 and 14, it is possible to scrutinise a few regions where inadequate task allocation was not as relevant as in the rest of the cluster.
 Nonetheless, communication issues tended to interact with person-related issues such as a Cognitive Bias, particularly when critical information was not communicated, supporting an illusion that actions taken were sufficient to control the situation, or when actions were constrained by a strong (and wrong) assumption of the current system status.
 An example extracted from these regions would be the 2011 helicopter crash in Missouri (NTSB, 2013) during a patient transfer from one hospital to another, which resulted in 4 fatalities.
-The Pilot knew that he has misinterpreted the fuel level to some extent (he reported 26% or forty-five minutes of fuel in the pre-flight check, but post-accident investigation indicated only 18%, or a thirty-minute supply), but his alternative refuelling plans were constrained by the hypothesis that he was able to reach a station 34 minutes away from the departure point.
-Having visual contact with the refuelling point (three-minute distance) when the gauge indication approached to zero, the pilot sustained his course (instead of landing immediately)

-until fuel exhaustion.
-A communication with qualified land-based staff (available at the Operational Control Centre) would have exposed his plans as inadequate.
-Other interesting tendencies were also identified in the cluster region, such as having the attention caught by phone calls or texting using portable devices.
+The Pilot knew that he has misinterpreted the fuel level to some extent (he reported 26% or 45 minutes of fuel in the pre-flight check, but post-accident investigation indicated only 18%, or a 30-min autonomy), but his alternative refuelling plans were constrained by the hypothesis that he was able to reach a reach a station 34 minutes away from the departure point.
+Maintaining visual contact with the refuelling point (3-minute distance) when the gauge indication approached to zero, the pilot sustained his course (instead of landing immediately) until fuel exhaustion.
+A communication with qualified land staff (available at the Operational Control Centre) would have recognised his plans as inadequate.
+Other interesting tendencies where also identified in the cluster region, such as having the attention caught by phone calls or texting in portable devices.